lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 A ten-person working group developed an encoding standard.
 The University of Michigan Library staff developed instructions to use this encoding standard.
 And then the text creation began.
 “Texts were selected each month at Michigan, page-images were supplied by ProQuest, marked-up transcriptions were submitted by the vendors, and quality control and editing undertaken at U-M Library and soon also at Bodleian Libraries in Oxford and subsidiary sites at the National Library of Wales, Aberystwyth, and at the University of Toronto.”
 (TCP “About”)

-“Selection of works to transcribe for EEBO Phase 1 was initially based on named authors mentioned in the New Cambridge Bibliography of English Literature.
-Though this tended to bias selection a bit toward canonical, or at least attributed, works, anonymous works may also have been selected at this stage if their titles appeared in the bibliography.
-The New Cambridge Bibliography of English Literature was chosen as a guideline because it included foundational works as well as less canonical titles related to a wide variety of fields, not just literary studies.
-In any case, this initial reliance on the New Cambridge soon gave way to a series of deliberate attempts to cast a wider net, for example by selecting works exemplifying a particular theme (food, drugs, piracy, witchcraft), or fitting a particular format (broadsides, pamphlets, etc.)  The intention was to supplement methodical selection with more or less random selection based on arbitrary criteria in order to expand the generic diversity of the corpus.
-Requests for particular works by faculty at partner institutions were also taken into consideration and, if feasible, placed at the head of the queue.
-A user willing and able to make a case for a given work almost always prevailed over other considerations.”
-(TCP “EEBO”)

 “EEBO-TCP met its goal of producing 25,000 books in 2009 (thereafter known as “EEBO-TCP Phase 1”), and then undertook work on a second phase to convert the first edition of each remaining unique monographic work in EEBO---another 40,000 or so books, for a total of around 70,000, if all hopes were realized.”
 (TCP “About”)